On subgroups of Brin-Thompson groups $nV$: Introduction

 Thompson's groups $F$, $T$ and $V$ were first introduced by Richard J. Thompson in the 1960s and their unusual properties have made them a good source of counterexamples to many conjectures in group theory.
 Various generalisations of these groups have been studied in more recent years, including the higher dimensional Thompson groups (known as the Brin-Thompson groups) defined by Brin \cite{Brin} in 2004.
 Roughly speaking, the Brin-Thompson group, denoted by $nV,$ comprises self-homeomorphisms of the product $\mathcal{C}^{n}$ of $n$ copies of the Cantor set $\mathcal{C}$ which send dyadic block decompositions of $\mathcal{C}^n$ to other ones piecewise affinely.

 This paper is motivated by Burillo, Cleary and R\"over's survey \cite{BCR} on the subgroups of Thompson's group $V$.
 Among others, they presented two results on $V$, one is torsion locally finiteness proved by R\"over in \cite{R, Rover}, and the other is the non-existence of roots of arbitrary large order, also previously shown by Higman in \cite{Higman}.
 We study these properties for the higher dimensional version $nV$ from a more combinatorial perspective.

 Recall that a group is torsion locally finite if all of its finitely generated torsion subgroups are finite.
-The property of torsion groups being finite seems to be generic as Burnside proposed as a problem in 1902 and was proved to be false.
+The property of torsion groups being finite seems to be generic as Burnside proposed as a problem in 1902, but this was proved to be false.
 While this slightly different version of the property, torsion locally finite, holds for many groups including hyperbolic groups and some small cancellation groups.
-However, the Grigorchuk group appeared in \cite{Grigorchuk} does not have this property for example.
+However, there exist exotic examples such as Burnside groups and the Grigorchuk groups \cite{Grigorchuk} that do not have this property.